Home Hacks Just as Brilliant Today as They Were 100 Years Ago

 An empty caulking tube cut in half at a 45-degree angle makes a handy scoop with a comfortable handle.
 It’s exactly the right size for cleaning gutters. — Jim Feldner

 Here’s a low-tech, no-hassle shelter for keeping your firewood dry.
-Drive two stakes or poles into the ground 6 ft. apart, and about 16 in. out from the wall.
+Drive two stakes or poles into the ground 6-feet apart, and about 16-inches out from the wall.
 Stack the firewood between the poles.
-Cut two holes in a sheet of 2 x 4-ft. corrugated fiberglass so it will slide down the poles and rest on top of the firewood.
+Cut two holes in a sheet of 2-x 8-foot corrugated fiberglass so it will slide down the poles and rest on top of the firewood.
 If you keep the pile somewhat level as you use the wood, the fiberglass will keep sliding down the poles to provide a snug covering for the wood. —Jack Curran

 Perfect-Fit Crown Molding